ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

 | **RunMSXXXX\_SXX\_TCXX\_Name.cmd**  |  Runs a specific test case within the test suite.|

-Test suite results, logs, and reporting
+Viewing the test suite results, logs, and reports
 =============================================================================================================================

 The test suites provide detailed reporting in a variety of formats that will enable users to quickly debug failures.

 Test suite configuration logs
 ---------------------------------------------------------------------------------------------------------------------------

-The configuration logs contain information about whether each configuration step succeeds or not, and detail error information if the configuration step fails.
+The configuration logs contain information about whether or not each configuration step succeeds, and detailed information on errors if the configuration step fails.

 ### SUT configuration logs